Dmitri Dmitrijev

 Dmitri Dmitrijev (born 17 June 1982) is an Estonian politician.
-He is member of XIV Riigikogu.
-Since 2005 he belongs to Estonian Centre Party.
+He is a member of XIV Riigikogu.
+Since 2005 he has belonged to the Estonian Centre Party.

 Dmitrijev was born in Kiviõli.
 He graduated from the Kiviõli Russian Gymnasium in 2000, and from Tallinn University of Technology in 2005 with a degree in business administration.
 From 2007 until 2015 he was the mayor of Kiviõli.

-He has been member of XIII Riigikogu.
+He was also a member of the XIII Riigikogu.